ferranfusalba/beer-party-angular/README.md

 The `beer-view-component.html` is every beer's details page, also similar to Vue's `Beer.vue`. `*ngFor`s and `*ngIf`s have also been applied, although no componentization with props has been made like in Vue.
 Everything (including header) is in the component.

 The visual structure of the app was made with Bootstrap and CSS.
-Only flexbox, margins, rows-columns and component structure (cards, accordion) have been declared in the classes of the html files (vue's `template`).
+Only flexbox, margins, rows-columns and component structure (cards, accordion) have been declared in the classes of the html files.
 The CSS stylesheet serves the local fonts, colors, borders, text-aligns, images behavior, etc.

 Cheers! 🍻

+---

 ### Original README
 # BeerPartyAngular